 Last updated on January 9th, 2021

 What are the best snacks for day drinking?

 Full disclosure: this question was submitted to me by a friend who is a responsible, functioning adult and mother, so it’s not like we’re talking about wild weekend house parties here.

 But we’re adults here, so if we’re going to be day drinking, we can plan ahead and have an arsenal of snacks on hand so we’re not getting our buzz on with empty stomachs, nor are we tempted to raid the freezer for the kids’ dinosaur-shaped chicken nuggets.

 When stocking up for day drinking, a good rule of thumb to keep in mind is to turn to dishes and snacks you’d want to be eating at a picnic or a cookout.

 You’ll also want to have a selection of foods that fill you up—as much as I love creamy dips like the aforementioned ranch dressing and French onion dip, they have about as much long-term satiety value as the potato chips we all want to be plunging into them.
-So keep them on hand if they’re your absolute favorite indulgence, but supplement with snacks that give you a good drinking base.
-(Hey, I remember a lot of what I learned in college, see?)

 For starters, I am helplessly weak when faced with a platter of deviled eggs.
 I rarely need an excuse to make them, but day drinking is as good an opportunity as any.

 And Olivia Pope is right to trust her gut about the combination of popcorn and wine.
 All that fiber in those little puffy kernels make it as perfect a combination for afternoon drinking as it is for a night on the couch.

 For more sustenance, you can’t go wrong with a side of grilled cheese.
 Make them in advance—whether as individual sandwiches or a big skillet-sized grilled cheese sandwich to share—and then wrap in foil.

 But if you are truly wedded to having something to dip and spread while you drink, here’s a solution: a butternut squash and goat cheese spread that’s a surprisingly snackable marriage.

 Now go get your day drink on!